winitzki/scall/tutorial/programming_dhall.md

 ### Definition and first examples

-A Leibniz equality type constructor corresponding to `a ≡ b` is written as:
+A Leibniz equality type constructor corresponding to Dhall's `a ≡ b` is written as:

 ```dhall
 let LeibnizEqual
   : ∀(T : Type) → ∀(a : T) → ∀(b : T) → Type
   = λ(T : Type) → λ(a : T) → λ(b : T) → ∀(f : T → Type) → f a → f b
 ```
-This complicated expression contains an arbitrary _dependent type_ `f` (a type that depends on a value of type `T`).
+This complicated expression contains a parameter `f` having a _dependent type_  (a type that depends on a value of type `T`).
 It is not obvious how to work with types of the form `LeibnizEqual`.

 To figure that out, we begin by considering an example where `T = Natural`.